maltesermailo/android_kernel_pantah/Documentation/filesystems/proc.rst

   env_end       address below which program environment is placed exit_code     the thread's exit_code in the form reported by the waitpid
 		system call
+  exit_sicode   if the process was stopped or terminated by a signal, the
+    signal's si_code.
+0 otherwise
   ============= ===============================================================

 The /proc/PID/maps file contains the currently mapped memory regions and